-The illegal use of controlled substances can seriously harm the health of students and employees by adversely impairing the performance of their duties; endangering the safety and well-being of LECOM community members; jeopardizing LECOM property or that of its community members or visitors; or adversely affecting its educational mission.
-Therefore, to provide for the safety of the members of the LECOM community and its property, LECOM has set the following minimum standards of conduct for all members of the LECOM community and for those seeking admission to LECOM.
+The illegal use of controlled substances and abuse of alcohol or legal drugs can seriously injure the health and welfare of LECOM students and employees.
+Such use and abuse can adversely impair the performance of their responsibilities, endanger the safety and well-being of LECOM community members, jeopardize LECOM property and that of its community members or visitors, and adversely affect the LECOM educational mission.
+Consequently, to provide for the safety and welfare of the members of the LECOM community and its property, LECOM has set the following minimum standards of conduct for all members of the LECOM community and for those seeking admission to any LECOM educational program or employment at LECOM.